ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 <https://mapdldocs.pyansys.com/examples/03-tips-n-tricks/00-example-template.html#ref-how-to-add-an-example-reference-key>`_.

-Documenting Python Code
+Documenting Python code
 -----------------------
 You can use `sphinx.ext.autodoc` to document your Python code.
-When using this extension, you can include the following directives in your :ref:`ReStructured Text Files`:
+When using this extension, you can include the following directives in your :ref:`RST files`:

 * ``automodule`` for documenting modules
 * ``autoclass`` for documenting classes